What’s happening?

 Taking a shortcut

-Copying can save time and money, unless it doesn’t.
+Copying can save time and money, until it doesn’t.

 Let’s be honest: Apple, Google, Facebook or any other high performing tech company didn’t make their billions from accessible UI development.